Department profile: Health-Care Equity, Quality & Human Rights

 Meet the team

-Feben Aseffa identifies as a Black, Muslim, settler mother who is dedicated to continually learning and raising the volume of marginalized voices to challenge systems of oppression, particularly racism.
+Feben Aseffa (she/hers) is an Ethiopian, Muslim, mother and settler who is dedicated to continually learning and raising the volume of marginalized voices to challenge systems of oppression, particularly systemic racism.
 Prior to becoming a midwife, Feben worked as a research assistant in studies investigating the health disparities of immigrant and refugee populations.

-In addition to her role as the Director of HEQHR at the AOM, Feben is the Chair of a national group of racialized midwives, students and allied workers and a member of the Black Health Matters COVID-19 Advisory Committee.
+In addition to her role as the Director of HEQHR at the AOM, Feben is the Chair of a national group of racialized midwives, students and allied workers, member of the Black Health Matters COVID-19 Advisory Committee and the BORN External Health Equity Advisory Group.

 Manager, Health-Care Equity, Quality & Human Rights